 The base layer is meant to keep you dry (to draw perspiration away from the body).
 A fleecy warm mid-layer is for insulation and an outer layer for protection from the wind or moisture.

 Standard cotton is not the best.
-You need moisture-wicking material especially with underwear, like these, to help reduce chilling from perspiration.
+You need moisture-wicking material especially with underwear, to help reduce chilling from perspiration.

 Make sure to protect extremities, like hands, feet, ears, and nose.
 Thermals, and head, hand, and footwear help prevent loss of body heat and frostbite to your body extremities.